How to build a marketplace app

 The User Interface.
 The UI is the branded and beautifully designed website or mobile app that your users interact with.
 You need different sections and features for sellers and customers, listing pages, user profiles, and content pages.
 The User Interface can be a web application (used through the browser with a desktop, tablet, or phone) or a native mobile application (downloaded through an app store).

 In Sharetribe, we offer you the first two (fully-featured marketplace backend and a powerful admin console) out of the box.
 We also offer a web application that's connected to our backend, which you can launch completely no code.
-Your no-code web app works on our customizable website template.
+Your no-code web app works on our customizable marketplace template.
 Familiarizing yourself with the template and using it as a basis can help speed up the UI development of your mobile app, but you can also build a completely custom user interface for either web or mobile.

 Chapter 2